Towards Open Environments and Instructions: General Vision-Language Navigation via Fast-Slow Interactive Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we focus on the General Scene Adaptation for VLN (GSA-VLN) task, aiming to learn generalized navigation ability by introducing diverse environments and inconsistent intructions.
-Inspired by the fast-slow cognition systems, we propose the slow4fast-VLN, establishing a a dynamic interactive fast-slow reasoning framework.
+In this paper, we focus on the GSA-VLN task, aiming to learn generalized navigation ability by introducing diverse environments and inconsistent intructions.
+Inspired by the fast-slow cognition systems, we propose the slow4fast-VLN, establishing a dynamic interactive fast-slow reasoning framework.
 First, we receive input data, and the fast-reasoning module generating immediate navigation actions and storing memories.
 The slow-reasoning module analyzes these memories, extracts generalized experiences through deep reflection, and structurally stores them to optimize the fast module.
-This improves fast decision accuracy and generalization, enabling the system to adapt and execute navigation efficiently in unseen scenarios.
-Extensive experiments on GSA-R2R dataset demonstrate the superiorities of our method.
+This enabling the system to adapt and execute navigation efficiently in unseen scenarios.